philzook58/philzook58.github.io/_posts/2022-04-14-egraph-chr.md

 The basic encoding is extremely related to the one that can be found in chapter 6 of the [CHR book](http://www.informatik.uni-ulm.de/pm/fileadmin/pm/home/fruehwirth/constraint-handling-rules-book.html) for embedding term rewriting.
 In fact it's so similar it isn't clear that maybe this is what the book is getting at?

-I define a constraint `eclass/2` that relates an enode to it's eclass id.
+I define a constraint `eclass/2` that relates an enode to its eclass id.
 Eclass ids I can represent using prolog unification variables, since these are already a union find.
 We put ground terms into the egraph by flattening them into their eclass costraints.
 For example `f(f(a))` gets expanded to `eclass(a,A), eclass(f(A), FA), eclass(f(FA), FFA)`

 The congruence rule is very simple.
 It is related to the "set semantics" rules above, but also to a hash consing transformation mentioned in the book